About us

 Upcoming events

-This will be a social event and no race!
-Please don't schedule anything right after the event as the ride and/or lunch might take longer than expected.
+This will be a social event and no race.
+The bike ride and/or lunch might take longer than expected, please do not schedule anything right after.

 Past events